emilycampossindermann/PsySys/README.md

 This is the Master thesis repository of the PsySys project.
 It includes the following:

 - The thesis report
-- The R project containing the analysis script and the data files
+- The R project containing the analysis script and data files
 - All figures used in the report
 - All recruitment material